james-york/james-york.github.io/_posts/2018-01-04-review-with-us.md

 - Promoting ideas, experiences and research that investigate the mindful intersection of games and language teaching and learning,
 - Curating materials (submitted in conjunction with manuscripts) that other teachers and researchers can use in their contexts,
-- Communicating with the community, not only through this journal but via SNS and regular public connections (podcast, webinars, Slack channels, etc.).
+- Communicating with the community, not only through this journal but via SNS and regular public connections (podcast, webinars, Discord channels, etc.).

 ---------------------------------------